 4. Direct Network Vs. Indirect Networks

-The incremental benefit gained from every new user that joins the bandwagon of connected networks is called the network effect.
-Taking an example, if you have a smartphone but your friend doesn’t, there is no value associated with your phone as you cannot communicate.
-On the other hand, if you and your friend both have a cellphone, it proves to be valuable.
+The incremental benefit of every new user joining the bandwagon of connected networks is called the network effect.
+For example, if you have a smartphone but your friend doesn’t, there is no value associated with your phone as you cannot communicate.

-Having a look at the different types of digital platforms, we can say that there are two or more groups that exchange value with one other.
-This thus is a similar scenario where everybody has a cellphone and everybody can contact everybody.
+Looking at the different types of digital platforms, we can say that two or more groups exchange value with one another.
+This is thus a similar scenario where everybody has a cell phone and can contact everybody.

-We can also quote in an example of the “Uber-like” platform here.
-As more riders join in the network, the value it adds up to the drivers also escalates exponentially for better profits lie ahead of them.
+Uber is an example of an indirect network.
+As more riders join the network, the value it adds up to the drivers also escalates exponentially, and better profits lie ahead of them.